Alisson Linhares

 • I worked for the OCTO and AIRI divisions, designing Retrieval-Augmented Generation (RAG) pipelines, a multi-agent orchestrator compatible with modern LLM standards, and enabling advanced content generation using Stable Diffusion and ControlNets.
 Moreover, I led multiple R&D initiatives related to the implementation of agentic systems and ReAct-based agents with structured output, function calling, and advanced reasoning and planning techniques.

-• Among my responsibilities, I can also mention: I was responsible for interviewing new engineers for the company; I had the opportunity to interact with partners including NVIDIA, DataRobot, Cohere, and DataStax to evaluate platforms to be acquired by Dell Technologies; I coordinated a group of PhD researchers; presented research results to the board; and designed and wrote definitions and materials for leadership.
-Additionally, I organized Scrum meetings, configured and deployed models on-premises, and assisted new engineers.
+• Additional responsibilities included interviewing new engineers; evaluating partner platforms from NVIDIA, DataRobot, Cohere, and DataStax for potential acquisition; coordinating a group of PhD researchers; presenting results to the board; and authoring technical documentation and definitions for leadership.
+I also organized Scrum meetings, configured and deployed models on-premises, and mentored new engineers.

 • Relevant Technologies: LLM Agents, RAG, LangChain, LangGraph, LLM Models, Stable diffusion, Python, Linux, Docker, Scrum, FastAPI, RestAPI, Microservices, TDD, MLOps, Cursor, AI